-1. Have a plan and immerse yourself in Irish things all year or the next 2 years.
-Read Irish blogs, Irish books, buy an Irish map and get acquainted with the names of the counties.
-When someone asks you what you want for Christmas ask for a Frommer’s Travel Ireland.
+1. Have a plan and immerse yourself in Irish things all year.
+Read Irish blogs, Irish books, buy an Irish map and get acquainted in the counties, and get yourself the best travel book I can suggest, Frommer’s Travel Ireland.
 This will give you some idea of what things cost

 2. Figure out what things cost.
 See my post How to Travel Like a Spoiled American. and make a budget.
 Tip #1 If you have a large sum of money coming, say from a bonus or tax refund, use that for your flights or just add the lump sum to your Ireland fund.

 3. Check out flights from the year before to see what costs were and then decide what time you will travel.
-Begin watching flight prices from as many different airfare sites as possible and a few months before you travel, book your flights when you notice the fairs dropping, usually a few months in advance.
+Begin watching flight prices from as many different airfare sites as possible and a few months before your tip book your flights when you notice the fairs dropping significantly, usually a few months in advance.
 Too far ahead is not usually a good price, from my experience.